TheXanada96/taisei-project-ita/doc/BUILD.rst

 .. code:: sh

    # for GL 3.3 (default)
-   meson configure build/ -Dr_gl33=enabled
+   meson configure build/ -Dr_gl33=true
    # for GL ES 3.0
-   meson configure build/ -Dr_gles30=enabled
+   meson configure build/ -Dr_gles30=true
    # for GL ES 2.0 (not recommended)
-   meson configure build/ -Dr_gles20=enabled
-   # No-op backend (nothing displayed).
-   # Disabling this will break the replay-verification mode.
-   meson configure build/ -Dr_null=enabled
+   meson configure build/ -Dr_gles20=true

 **NOTE:** GL ES 2.0 is *not recommended* as it is unsupported and may not work correctly.
 However, if for some reason you still want to use it,